Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/readme.md

   3. Updated all supports to include a spool guide rail to help keep spools from wandering off of the rollers.

 V3.0.1 - 8/8/24 - No reprint/rebuild required:
-1. Improved clearances for indesxing tab feature in Tensioner Arm parts
+1. Improved clearances for indexing tab feature in Tensioner Arm parts
 2. Improved breakaway feature for small print-in support in Tensioner_Arm_Right part
 3. Provided additional edge chamfering to Idler Roller Axles
 4. Reinstated design history in Filamentalist_(parametric)_V3.f3d CAD model so that the parametric functionality would work correctly.
 5. Added accent color to file naming convention in stl file names.
 6. Updated pdf manual to reflect/describe accent color for file naming convention in stl file names.

+V3.0.2 - 8/15/24 - No reprint/rebuild required:
+1. Added more reference dimensions to the User Parameters section for the Filamentalist_(parametric).f3d parametric CAD model.

 # To DO

 1.